jungvonmatt/config-loader/README.md

 > Load configuration from files, environment variables, and interactively prompt for missing values

-A flexible configuration loader that combines multiple configuration sources with interactive prompts for missing required values.
-Inspired by [c12](https://github.com/unjs/c12), built on top of [cosmiconfig](https://github.com/cosmiconfig/cosmiconfig) and [jiti](https://github.com/unjs/jiti) with additional features for environment variable mapping and user prompts.
+A flexible configuration loader that extends [c12](https://github.com/unjs/c12) with additional features for environment variable mapping and interactive user prompts.
+Built on top of the unjs ecosystem for modern Node.js applications.

 ## Features